Referrers

 For paid campaigns, the UTM campaigns table is the single source of truth.
 Compare campaign CVR and revenue against ad spend (tracked externally) to calculate return on ad spend.
 Campaigns with visits but no conversions should be paused or retargeted.

-After making changes — adjusting ad targeting, launching a new campaign, or posting on a new social channel — check back in seven days to see whether the new source appears in the table and how it compares.
+After making changes to traffic sources — adjusting ad targeting, launching a new campaign, or posting on a new social channel — check back in seven days to see whether the new source appears in the table and how it compares.
+After making changes to AI-search readiness, the next monthly check is enough; AI shopping engines re-crawl on their own cadence, so improvements show up in recommendations gradually over the following weeks.

-Referrers turns the traffic data DynoWeb collects into a clear acquisition map, showing merchants not just where visitors come from but which sources are worth investing in — measured by the conversions and revenue they actually produce.
+Referrers turns the traffic data DynoWeb collects into a clear acquisition map, showing merchants not just where visitors come from but which sources are worth investing in — and which technical blockers are quietly preventing the next wave of AI-driven traffic from arriving at all.